- Actor Allusion:

 - A Licensed Game based on the cartoon was planned to be released in 2002, but was cancelled for unknown reasons.

 - Word of Gay: According to Dwayne McDuffie, Richie is gay.
 McDuffie said that he hinted at this fact through Richie's overly-enthusiastic statements to the contrary.
-Honestly a pity, if Dwanye had just lived into the 2010s, he wouldn't have had to make it an implied trope.
+If Dwanye was still alive today then Richies sexually wouldn't need to be an implied trope anymore.

 Trivia / Static Shock